10 best gifts for iPhone owners

 The Fitbit Zip isn't the most comprehensive fitness/activity tracker out there (the Nike+ FuelBand and Fitbit Ultra both offer a few extra features), but it's one of the best for getting started with keeping an eye on your fitness.

 It's much cheaper than the competition, but is still a useful, hardy little unit (it's waterproof, for example), and it can sync with the iPhone 4S and 5 over Bluetooth, to give you realtime updates as to how many steps you've done over the day.
-It only weighs 3 ounces, too - so you'll barely notice it's there.
+It only weighs 8g, too, so you'll barely notice it's there.

 - Read our full Fitbit Zip review